 switch2(config)# interface 9 enable

-To change this behavior you can set a global timeout period:
+To change this behaviour you can set a global timeout period:

 switch2(config)# spanning-tree bpdu-protection-timeout 60